Wiggledbabe06/ESP8266-DHT11-Sensor-Network-Real-time-Data-Collection-and-Local-Storage-using-RESTful-API/README.md

-4. Run the Jupyter Notebook or Python script to explore the machine learning algorithms and their performance on the Iris dataset.
+4. Add the necessary libraries and upload code_for_ESP8266.ino to ESP8266 using Arduino IDE.
+   **Remember to edit the Wifi SSID to your local network authentication key**
+6. Add the following Table Definitions in SQLite.
+7.

 ## Contributions